Margaret O'Brien

+O'Brien has two stars on the Hollywood Walk of Fame--one for film, and the other for television.

-Life and career
+Early life and career

-Margaret O'Brien was born Maxine O'Brien.
-She used that name in 1941, when she appeared in a WWII civil defense film and made a minor appearance in her first feature film, after which she became a contract player with Metro-Goldwyn-Mayer, which changed her first name and cast her in the title role of the film Journey for Margaret.
-O'Brien's mother, Gladys Flores, was a flamenco dancer who often performed with her sister Marissa, who was also a dancer.
+O'Brien's mother, Gladys Flores (1895–1958), was a flamenco dancer who often performed with her sister Marissa, who was also a dancer.
 O'Brien is of half-Irish and half-Spanish ancestry.
 She was raised Catholic.

 Film

 O'Brien made her first film appearance in Metro-Goldwyn-Mayer's Babes on Broadway (1941) at the age of four, but it was the following year that her first major role brought her widespread attention.
 As a five-year-old in Journey for Margaret (1942), O'Brien won wide praise for her quite convincing acting style, unusual for a child of her age.
 By 1943, she was considered a big enough star to have a cameo appearance in the all-star military show finale of Thousands Cheer.
-Also In 1943, at the age of seven, Margaret co-starred in "You, John Jones," a "War Bond/Effort," short film, with James Cagney and Ann Sothern (playing their daughter), in which she dramatically recited President Lincoln's "Gettysburg Address."
+Also in 1943, at the age of seven, Margaret co-starred in "You, John Jones," a "War Bond/Effort," short film, with James Cagney and Ann Sothern (playing their daughter), in which she dramatically recited President Lincoln's "Gettysburg Address."
 She played Adèle, a young French girl, and spoke and sang all her dialogue with a French accent in Jane Eyre (1943).